Scrashdown/PRU-Audio-Processing/Report/Report.md

     enable_uboot_cape_universal=1

 You should now be able to multiplex a pin to the PRUs using the `config-pin` command (see these [instructions](Documentation/pins.md) for more details).
-We still have to enable the UIO driver, which is disabled in favor of remoteproc on this kernel.
+We still have to enable the UIO driver, which is disabled in favor of `pru_rproc` on this kernel.
 To do so, still in the `/boot/uEnv.txt` file, comment that line :

     uboot_overlay_pru=/lib/firmware/AM335X-PRU-RPROC-4-4-TI-00A0.dtbo